top of page

 If you want fixed visuals and a simple reference to settle nerves, start at MUSA.
 If you want natural coral gardens and wildlife variety, start at Manchones.
 Can’t choose?
 Plan a two-tank “art + reef” day: first tank at MUSA for buoyancy and photos, second along Manchones for texture, schools, and turtles.
 That sequence works beautifully for Musa diving for beginners and for families mixing Cancun snorkeling with an easy first dive.

-Conditions, seasons, and comfort
+Conditions, Seasons, and Comfort

 • Typical depths: 8–10 m / 26–33 ft for Manchones and the MUSA Manchones gallery; shallower for Nizuc snorkel lines.
 MUSA